htwethan/stat-a-baller/README.md

 Stat-A-Baller is a web application that provides users with detailed statistics for NBA players.

 ## Description
 With Stat-A-Baller, users can easily search for any player and view their stats, including points per game, rebounds, assists, and more.
-The user interface is intuitive and easy to use, making it the perfect tool for any NBA fan looking to stay up-to-date on the latest player statistics.
+The user interface is intuitive and easy to use, making it the perfect tool for any NBA fun looking to stay up-to-date on the latest player statistics.

 ## Features
 Search bar for easily finding any NBA player